nordic-institute/X-Road/doc/terms_x-road_docs.md

 ## 6 Technical Components

-### Participant Agent
+### Connector

 A technical system that performs operations and interactions in a Dataspace on behalf of a Participant.

-A Participant Agent:
+A Connector:

-- Implements Dataspace Protocols
+- Implements the Dataspace Protocol (DSP) and Decentralized Claims Protocol (DCP)
 - Manages Contract Negotiation and Transfer Processes
 - Enables Dataset sharing

-The term Connector may be used as an equivalent term in Dataspace Protocol contexts.
+In the Dataspace Protocol, a Connector is a Participant Agent that performs Contract Negotiation and Transfer Process operations.

-In X-Road context, a Participant Agent replaces the component previously known as a Security Server.
+In X-Road context, a Connector replaces the component previously known as a Security Server.

 ### Registry

-A system that maintains the authoritative state of Participants and their Participant Agents within a Dataspace.
+A system that maintains the authoritative state of Participants and their Connectors within a Dataspace.

 In X-Road context, a Registry replaces the component previously known as a Central Server.